suspex0/ProxyJect/README.md

 ### What it can be used for ?
 ProxyJect main usage is to inject dll files in to games for gamehacking.
 The benefit to a normal injection is that:
-1. The injector cant be detected by any signature detections.
+1. The injector cant be detected by any signature based detections.
 2. The game cant backtrack the process handle to the real source.
 3. Depending on which proxy-process is selected can be used to hide any suspicious activitys.